SAP-samples/teched2022-XP260/exercises/ex2/README.md

 2. Open the SAP BTP Cockpit URL.
 If you are authenticated with SAP ID Service, choose the menu item "Security" --> "Trust Configuration" and click in "Open" for your custom identity provider.

-3. The logon page of your identity provider is displayed and you need to enter username and password
+3. The logon page of your identity provider is displayed, and you need to enter username and password
 <br><img src="/exercises/ex2/images/IAS_Username_Password.png" width="50%">

 4. The page "Two-Factor Authentication" is displayed, where you can register a device that shall generate the time-based one-time passwords (TOTP).
-While you can use the mentioned SAP Authenticator app, the process also works with Google Authenticator, Microsoft Authenticator and most other authenticator apps
+While you can use the mentioned SAP Authenticator app, the process also works with Google Authenticator, Microsoft Authenticator, and most other authenticator apps

 5. Open the authenticator app on your smart phone and create a new entry in it, by scanning the QR code

 6. Enter the code that the authenticator app generates into the "Passcode" field and click on "Continue"
 <br><img src="/exercises/ex2/images/IAS_Register_OTP.png" width="50%">

-7. You have successfully authenticated an can access the SAP BTP Cockpit
+7. You have successfully authenticated and can access the SAP BTP Cockpit

 ## Summary